simphotonics/simulated_annealing/example/SEARCH_SPACE.md

-When constructing a search space using parametric intervals the resulting multi-dimensional probability distribution function (PDF) might be **non-uniform** even if the interval along each dimension have a uniform PDF.
+When constructing a search space using parametric intervals the resulting multi-dimensional probability distribution function (PDF) might be **non-uniform** even if the intervals along each dimension have a uniform PDF.

 The examples below aim to demonstrate the problem and its solution.